Drone vs drone. Made in Munich.

 - Authorized customers only

-- Distribution exclusively to authorised governmental customers in NATO, EU, and allied states.
+- Distribution exclusively to authorized government customers in NATO, EU, and allied states.
 Compliance with all relevant export control regulations.
 No export to authoritarian regimes or embargoed states.

 - Human-in-the-loop

-- Launch authorisation by authorised operator.
+- Launch authorization by an authorized operator.
 During the terminal phase, autonomous within defined engagement parameters.
-Disengage-override available to the operator at all times.
+Disengage-override is available to the operator at all times.

 - Responsible AI